• Skip to primary navigation

 Ingredients for mashed potatoes.

-• Yukon Gold potatoes – they are naturally creamy and already have a buttery flavor to them, the skins are thin making it easy to remove
+• Yukon Gold potatoes – they are naturally creamy and already have a buttery flavor to them, the skins are thin making it easy to remove.
+This recipe uses 4 lbs of potatoes or about 10 medium size potatoes.
+It doesn’t have to be exact.

-• Mascarpone – the fat content of this cheese is 60-75 percent making it smooth and easy to spread.
-It’s similar in flavor to cream cheese or ricotta making it good for both sweet and savory dishes.
+• Mascarpone – the fat content of this cheese is 60-75 percent making it smooth and creamy.
+It’s similar in texture to cream cheese but a little sweeter.
+You can use cream cheese instead if you prefer.

-Add potatoes to cold water in a large pot, and bring them to a boil and then simmer.
-Cook until they are tender with a fork, it should take about 30-40 minutes depending on how big the potatoes are.
-Drain very well and put them back into the empty pot so that all the water evaporates.
-If you want to remove the skins, rub a towel over the potatoes and the skins will come right off.
+Add potatoes to cold water in a large pot, and bring them to a boil and then simmer for about 30-40 minutes.
+To remove the skins, rub a towel over the hot potatoes and the skins will come right off.

 Warm the milk and cream in the microwave so that it’s warm when added to the potatoes and make sure the butter is at room temperature.